matteomastromoro/figma-cameralocations/README.md

 Feel free to edit the script to remap the shortcuts the way you prefer.

-*Note: AutoHotkey must be installed and the script must be running for these hotkeys to work.*
+*Note: AutoHotkey must be installed and the script must be running for these hotkeys to work.
+The file `FigmaCameraLocations_AHKv1.ahk` is an alternative version of the script for whoever still uses AHK v1.*

 ## Mapping Shortcuts on macOS (Alternative)